 - See that quality standards or targets are being met

-- Continually improve ourselves, products and services that we offer.
+- Continually improve ourselves and the products and services that we offer.

 If you do not wish for your call to be recorded, you can contact us in alternative ways, please see below:

-Your rights are important to us, if you wish to; access, update, restrict, remove, object to or if you no longer want hear from us, we will take action and make sure the appropriate steps are taken to ensure we fulfil your request.
+Your rights are important to us.
+If you wish to access, update, restrict, remove, object to or if you no longer want to hear from us, we will take action and make sure the appropriate steps are taken to ensure we fulfil your request.

 How to contact us